+Comply with such documents to the extent that they apply to the specific project and agency.
 A number of criteria documents have already been incorporated into the UFC documents.
-Where confusion exists regarding what criteria to follow, request direction from the PE/A.
+Where confusion exists regarding what criteria to follow, request direction from the USACE PE/A or Contracting Officer's Representative.